andylomas/pyimage_server/README.md

 # pyimage_server

 Example of a webserver using Python to generate images on a computer connected over a network.
 Uses the aiohttp and socketio Python modules.
-This is an adapted version of https://github.com/andylomas/picam_server designed to work on any computer and generating images made of random coloured squares instead of using the Raspberry Pi's camera.
+This is an adapted version of https://github.com/andylomas/picam_server designed to work on any computer and generating images made of random coloured squares instead of using the Raspberry Pi camera.

 A p5.js sketch is used to create a simple web app to send messages to the server to take pictures, request the images from the server, and display them in a browser.